 Charity organizations feel timing is the biggest problem when partnering with food businesses, according to Fast Company.
 It is difficult for food banks to create consistent stockpiles of resources when they work with corporations that can’t promise to make deliveries.
 When the organization depends on packaging errors, cosmetic problems and other deficiencies for donations, there’s no way to anticipate when the next large inventory shipment will come in and from where.

 The Starbucks plan for food donation relies on nonprofit organizations to find needy recipients of inventory.
-This partnership ensures both ends of the supply chain functions properly and all organizations need to find similar solutions.
+This partnership ensures both ends of the supply chain function properly and all organizations need to find similar solutions.
 The Fast Company article shared the example of Food Cowboy, an organization that wants to fill the gaps in the food recycling supply chain.
 Food Cowboy integrates information from participating manufacturers and charities to determine which inventory is available for donation and where there is a nonprofit ready to distribute the merchandise.
 While inventory management mistakes are hard to predict, real-time data collection solutions can help all interested parties respond as soon as the opportunity occurs.

 Speed is of the essence when organizations race against the perishable product clock.
 Food Logistics examined food banks that implemented supply chain logistics management solutions into their operations to run as effectively as the largest corporation.
 Nonprofit workers can prepare resources for needy people using mobile data collection devices, like voice picking, to prioritize quickness, efficiency and accuracy.
 The better operations run, the more help the nonprofit warehouse can deliver.

-Businesses should seek out partners like Food Cowboy and nonprofit organizations that operate with effective data collections solutions when government regulations or internal interest cause them to look for donation options.
-Any time a company needs to work with another group, it should share its information to streamline communications, so it's essential it's partner knows what to do with the data.
+Businesses should seek out partners like Food Cowboy and nonprofit organizations that operate with effective data collection solutions when government regulations or internal interest cause them to look for donation options.
+Any time a company needs to work with another group, it should share its information to streamline communications, so it’s essential it’s partner knows what to do with the data.